zaach/lex-parser/README.md

 # lex-parser

-A parser for lexical grammars used by jison.
+A parser for lexical grammars used by [jison](http://jison.org) and jison-lex.

 ## install